Yoder VS Traeger: Which Pellet Grill Should You Buy in 2023?

 Appearance

 How much you enjoy the look of your pellet grill is largely subjective.
+Both the YS640s and Timberline look good.
+Which you prefer will likely come down to your personal preferences.

-While that does make them visually different from other pellet grills on the market, they are sufficiently similar to each other than one brand isn’t able to win out over the other on style alone.
+One brand isn’t able to win out over the other on style alone.

 Traeger has a much broader range of grills than Yoder, so if appearance is important to you, you are more likely to find a Traeger grill that suits your taste.